The Dickey Club: History

-The history of The Dickey Club stretches back to 1844 when Delta Kappa Epsilon (DKE) fraternity was founded at Yale University.
-At the time, social societies at Yale were class-based, with certain societies reserved for seniors, and others reserved for juniors, sophomores, and freshmen.
-Upon its founding at Yale, DKE followed the convention of the other societies at the time, making itself a junior-class society from which the senior-class secret societies such as Skull and Bones, Scroll and Key, and Wolf's Head would select their members.
+The history of the Dickey Club stretches back to 1844 when Delta Kappa Epsilon (DKE) fraternity was founded at Yale University.
+At the time, social societies at Yale were year-based, with certain societies reserved for seniors, and others reserved for juniors, sophomores, and freshmen.
+Upon its founding at Yale, DKE followed the convention of the other societies at the time, making itself a junior-class society from which the senior-class secret societies such as Skull and Bones and Scroll and Key would select their members.

-When DKE expanded to Harvard in 1851, it quickly morphed into its own semi-independent sophomore society known as The Dickey, while still maintaining its status as an affiliated DKE chapter on paper.
+When DKE expanded to Harvard on October 15, 1851, it quickly morphed into a semi-independent sophomore society known as "the Dickey Club" (a phonetic rendering of the initialism "D.K.E."), while still maintaining its status as an affiliated DKE chapter on paper.

 The 19th century Harvard social ecosystem was multi-tiered, in which students at the beginning of their sophomore year who were deemed to be the "social elite" were invited to join the Institute of 1770.
 The Institute of 1770 was the first rung on the Harvard social ladder, comprising the top 100 students at Harvard in terms of their social standing as determined by their peers.
 At the beginning of each new year, the former Institute of 1770 (who were now juniors) would vote for who they believed were the top 10 most socially elite in the new sophomore class.
-Those top 10 would then vote among themselves for who they believed to be the next 10 below them.
-Those 10 would then vote for who they believed to be the next 10.
+Those top ten would then vote among themselves for who they believed to be the next 10 below them.
+Those ten would then vote for who they believed to be the next ten.
 This pattern would repeat until the top 100 students in the sophomore class had been selected and ranked.
 These 100 newly selected members of the sophomore class then became the new Institute of 1770.

-From the Institute of 1770, those who ranked high enough were granted acceptance into The Dickey Club, from which the Waiting Clubs (junior societies) and Final Clubs (senior societies) would then "punch" their members.
+From the Institute of 1770, those who ranked high enough were granted acceptance into the Dickey Club, from which the Waiting Clubs (junior societies) and Final Clubs (senior societies) would then "punch" their members.

-In 1890, unimpressed with the Harvard chapter's general lack of interest in maintaining their alliance with fellow DKE chapters, The Dickey Club was threatened with disaffiliation from the national Delta Kappa Epsilon fraternity.
-The Dickey Club sent a delegation to the annual DKE convention to discuss their continued affiliation, at which time several requirements were set by the national organization for the club to retain their status as an affiliated DKE chapter; specifically, The Dickey Club would be required to officially recognize DKE members from other chapters.
-Due, however, to The Dickey Club's unique selection process and role in the Harvard social ecosystem, The Dickey Club refused to acknowledge non-Harvard DKE's as being equal to Dickey members, thus ceasing any association with Delta Kappa Epsilon fraternity, and continuing on as an independent Harvard social club.
+In 1890, unimpressed with the Harvard chapter's general lack of interest in maintaining their alliance with fellow DKE chapters, the Dickey Club was threatened with disaffiliation from the national Delta Kappa Epsilon fraternity.
+The Dickey Club sent a delegation to the annual DKE convention to discuss their continued affiliation, at which time several requirements were set by the national organization for the club to retain its status as an affiliated DKE chapter.
+Notably, the Dickey Club would be required to officially recognize DKE members from other chapters.
+However, due to the Dickey Club’s unique selection process and role in the Harvard social ecosystem, the Dickey Club declined to recognize non-Harvard DKEs as equal to its own members and consequently ended its association with Delta Kappa Epsilon in November 1891, continuing thereafter as an independent Harvard social club.

-Following an official merger with the Institute of 1770, in 1924, the amalgamated "Institute of 1770, D. K. E." merged with the Hasty Pudding Club.
+Following an official merger with the Institute of 1770, the amalgamated "Institute of 1770, D. K. E." merged with the Hasty Pudding Club in 1924.